I will be moderating conversations about Voice of Customer next week at the Operations Summit.

 Customer listening programs often suffer from a host of flaws and biases.
 In fact, in our recent study of point-of-purchase surveys we found that the largest US retailers pack their surveys with tired, biased, and often irrelevant questions.

-And when clients come to us with their surveys, here are some of the common flaws:
+When clients come to us with their surveys, these are the common flaws:

-Surveys whose customer comments never get properly analyzed.
+- The customer verbatims never get properly analyzed.

 Good surveys produce good data, and good data reflects the experiences your customers actually have with your company.
 Good data also shows where you need to improve.

-This 6-step process will improve your VoC program by providing a customer satisfaction survey that gets to the heart of customers’ expectations, their perceptions and how they feel about their experiences with you.
+This 6-step process will improve your customer survey immediately.
+You’ll have a survey that gets to the heart of customers’ expectations, their perceptions, and how they feel about their experiences with you.

 Next, take a step back and consider what you don’t know—where might you have gaps in your understanding of customers’ journeys?
 Are there areas from your previous surveys that were inconclusive?